 Master: master parameters.
-Use the Master field to select one of the output pairs: Outputs 1/2-7/8 in Standalone Mode or Outputs 1/2-31/32 in Controller Mode (MPC Live does not use Out 7,8 and MPC One does not use Out 3,4-7,8 in Standalone Mode, but displays them to maintain compatibility with MPC X, which does use them).
+Use the Master field to select one of the output pairs: Outputs 1/2-7/8 in Standalone Mode or Outputs 1/2-31/32 in Controller Mode (MPC Live/MPC Live II do not use Out 7,8 and MPC One does not use Out 3,4-7,8 in Standalone Mode, but displays them to maintain compatibility with MPC X, which does use them).